xAirx/ReactNative-RestaurantAppProject/README.md

-#### Part 3: Animations, gestures and redux persist.
+#### Part 3: Animations, gestures and redux persist. - done

-     The reservation form zooms in when the user navigates to the reservation view
+     The reservation form zooms in when the user navigates to the reservation view - done

-    An alert containing the information from the reservation form is shown when the user submits the filled reservation form.
+    An alert containing the information from the reservation form is shown when the user submits the filled reservation form. - done
-    If the user clicks on Cancel, then the form is cleared.
-    If the user clicks on OK, then the form is cleared.
+    If the user clicks on Cancel, then the form is cleared. - done If the user clicks on OK, then the form is cleared. - done

-    When the user does a left to right gesture on the Dish details card in the Dishdetail component, toggle the comment form modal.
+    When the user does a left to right gesture on the Dish details card in the Dishdetail component, toggle the comment form modal. - done